spzwart/AMUSE-Tutorial/README.md

 series on Simulation and Modeling in astrophysics at Leiden Observatory of Leiden University, year 2023 September to December.

+An early version of the book can be found in directory
+- Book

+The script to calculate the final verdict for this course in
+- Verdict

 Further course information can be found at the [wiki](https://github.com/spzwart/AMUSE-Tutorial/wiki)